unihd-cag/odfi-rfg/doc/generator/User Guide.md

     }

-    ## Alternative: This ::repeat function is not standard TCL, but convinient because the for loop syntax is not so great
+    ## Alternative: This ::repeat function is not standard TCL, but convenient because the for loop syntax is not so great
     ::repeat 8 {

         # $i variable is implicit, and contains the actual offset